BearBoss-Zheng/SpringInAction6_Note/Spring.md

  	.subscribe(System.out::println);
 ```

-The Mono in the example is one of Reactor’s two core types.
-Flux is the other.
+The `Mono` in the example is one of Reactor’s two core types. `Flux` is the other.
 Both are implementations of Reactive Streams’ Publisher.
 A Flux represents a pipeline of zero, one, or many (potentially infinite) data items.
 A Mono is a specialized reactive type that’s optimized for when the dataset is known to have no more than one data item.

+The previous example actually contains three Mono objects.
+The `just()` operation creates the first one.
+When the Mono emits a value, that value is given to the map() operation to be capitalized and used to create another Mono.
+When the second Mono publishes its data, it’s given to the second map() operation to do some String concatenation, the results of which are used to create the third Mono.
+Finally, the call to subscribe() subscribes to the Mono, receives the data, and prints it.

 > Reactor vs. RxJava (ReactiveX)
 >